- A sole proprietorship in Singapore is the most straightforward business structure, where the business and the owner are legally the same entity.

 Who can register a sole proprietorship in Singapore?

-Pros of registering a sole proprietorship in Singapore
+What are the benefits of registering a sole proprietorship in Singapore

 Running lean, fast, and on your own terms?
 A sole proprietorship in Singapore lets you do just that.
 Here’s why it’s a go-to for solo founders and side hustlers.